alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 ### **12.1** If the breach is considered within the scope of this Code of Conduct

-Community leaders will reach out to the reporter to ask for further information if the submitted report is not complete or needs some additional context.
+Community leaders will reach out to the reporter to ask for further information if the the submitted report is not complete or needs some additional context.
-Community leaders will also ensure that person impacted or harmed by the reported incident is safe and identify how they can be further supported.
+Community leaders will also ensure that the person impacted or harmed by the reported incident is safe and identifies how they can be further supported.

 **12.1.1** A meeting with the reportee will be scheduled where the person handling the report will discuss these restorative questions: